How to make a sweet, personalized monogrammed t-shirt dress using your embroidery machineBy Julia Griffey on April 5th, 2019

 - Voila!
 You are have made a darling, appliqué t-shirt dress!

 Just writing this post is making me long for the days when my girls would wear these dresses.
 Let me indulge for a minute and share some of my previous creations.
-I made a long sleeve version back in the ay for my wacky daughter, Ilse – which, by the way, she wore every week in 1st grade – and the original version I made for my little neighbor, Molly.
+I made a long sleeve version back in the day for my wacky daughter, Ilse – which, by the way, she wore every week in 1st grade – and the original version I made for my little neighbor, Molly.
 Ah, time flies!
-Make the wacky, personalized t-shirt dresses for your girls when you can!
+Make the wacky, monogrammed t-shirt dresses for your girls when you can!